Jeimer Candelario Preview, Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.69 team ERA that ranks 24th among all league pitching staffs.
+- The Reds have a 4.66 team ERA that ranks 23rd across all MLB pitching staffs.

-- Reds pitchers combine to give up 188 total home runs at a clip of 1.4 per game (third-most in the league).
+- Reds pitchers combine to allow the third-most home runs in baseball (189 total, 1.4 per game).

-- The Reds are sending Abbott (8-4) to the mound to make his 17th start of the season.
-He is 8-4 with a 3.35 ERA and 99 strikeouts through 88 2/3 innings pitched.
+- Spiers starts for the first time this season for the Reds.

-- His last time out came on Tuesday against the San Francisco Giants, when the lefty threw 3 1/3 innings, surrendering three earned runs while allowing five hits.
+- The righty is pitching in his MLB debut at 25 years old.

 © 2023 Data Skrive.
 All rights reserved.